SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 2. Leave the model editor.
 See also [Leaving the model editor](/streaming-analytics/analytics-builder/#leaving-the-model-editor).

 3. In the model manager, switch to the model into which you want to paste the copied items.
-This can be an existing model \(see also [Editing an existing model](/streaming-analytics/analytics-builder/#editing-an-existing-model)\) or a new model that you first have to create \(see also [Adding a new model](/streaming-analytics/analytics-builder/#adding-a-new-model)\).
+This can be an existing model \(see also [Editing an existing model](/streaming-analytics/analytics-builder/#editing-an-existing-model)\) or a new model that you first must create \(see also [Adding a new model](/streaming-analytics/analytics-builder/#adding-a-new-model)\).

 4. When the model editor is shown, press Ctrl+V to paste the copied items into the model.